our-story-media/ourstory-resources/doc_gen/materials/README.md

 <DownloadLink url="//stickers.docx">Stickers Template (Word Doc)</DownloadLink>

-## Pocket Manual
+## Pocket Guide

-The field guide is a pocket-size booklet designed to be given to facilitators in the field to aid them in the process.
+The field guide is a pocket-size booklet designed to be given to volunteers in the field to aid them in the process.
 Each page in the guide responds to a step in the process, and includes simple reminders on key elements and activites that need to be performed.

 <DownloadLink type="danger" url="//fieldguide.pdf">Field Guide PDF</DownloadLink>